 We talk about how good or bad the evidence for different services is.
 The evidence for a lot of services is not good!

-The evidence says that those services don't work.

-They don't help autistic people.

-Or, the evidence says that the services do work.

-But the evidence says that those services don't help very much.
+The evidence says that those services don't work and that the services don't help autistic people.
+Or, sometimes, the evidence says that the services do work, but the evidence says that those services don't help very much.